We could all stand to save a few bucks. Maybe more.

 Much like Stash and Twine, Acorns is a low-cost micro-investing and money management app that makes it easy to boost your portfolio’s balance through automatic roundups and recurring deposits.
 Its prebuilt portfolios span a range of risk tolerances and investing objectives, from conservative (mostly bonds) to aggressive (all stocks).

-For $1 per month, the basic plan offers access to Acorns Invest, Acorns’ basic taxable investing account.
-For $2 per month, it adds Acorns Later, a tax-advantaged retirement investing option.
-And for $3 per month, it offers Acorns Spend, a checking account with no additional fees and opportunities to earn bonus cash.
-Thanks to these opportunities, new Acorns Spend customers can earn up to $100 on the first $1,000 spent.
+For $1 per month, the Lite plan offers access to Acorns Invest, Acorns’ basic taxable investing account.
+For $3 per month, the Personal plan adds Acorns Later, a tax-advantaged retirement investing option, and Acorns Spend, a checking account with no additional fees and opportunities to earn bonus cash.
+And for $5 per month, the Family plan adds Acorns Early, a kid-friendly investment account that allows multiple minor accounts at no additional cost and provides family-friendly financial advice.
+Plus, new Acorns Spend customers can earn up to $100 on the first $1,000 spent.

 Digit is an automated savings app that cleverly and painlessly squirrels away funds for a rainy day (or any of the many custom goals you can create and fund in the app).
 The secret is a powerful algorithm that utilizes historical cash flow data to learn how and when you spend your money — and how much Digit can safely add to your FDIC-insured savings balance at any given time.